Uberi/University-Notes/PHIL145/PHIL145.md

 Some common criteria for demarcating science are:

-* Science is fact based (empirical observations)
+* Science is fact based.
+    * Facts are simply observations we make in the world - empirical observations.
+    * Assertions based on subjective observations are not science, but assertions based on fact can be.
-* Scientific claims/theories are verifiable or falsifiable
+* Scientific claims/theories are verifiable or falsifiable.
+    * Horoscopes are not science, while astronomy is science.
+    * Popper stated that falsifiability is the criteria for something being science.
-* Science employs the scientific method
+* Science employs the scientific method.
+    * Science makes use of hypotheses and experiments to draw conclusions.

+# 26/3/14

+;wip: do quiz 5, posted later today, due on the 30th

+**Theory-ladeness** is a phenomenon where all observations are always made against some sort of existing theory and assumptions.
+In other words, all theories in a paradigm are tied to that paradigm.

+For example, in psychology the diagnoses of a condition is almost always dependent on the mental model being used.

+For example, in electricity, the idea of current is theory-laden because it is tied to our current model of electricity, where electrons flow around.